top of page

 "Mr. Saxby took over £4,000 for home renovations.
 He told us his pregnant wife was very unwell.
 He said the family were spending a lot of time 'up Great Ormond Street'.
 We never saw him, or our money, again.
 We are a hardworking family who had a young baby at the time."

 "Scott Saxby spent months befriending us.
-He told us he had a daughter the same age as ours called Violet, who he had made up.
+He told us he had a daughter the same age as ours called Violet - turns out he made her up so he could later tell us she had died.
 He went out of his way to gain our trust.
 All the while he was waiting for our mortgage to come in.
-When we paid him a big depost for our kitchen extension, we never saw him again.
+When we paid him a big deposit , we never saw him again.
 We are a working family with a young toddler."

 "We paid him £14,000 to extend out kitchen and turn our garage into a workshop for my husband, who is a carpenter.
 He had been recomended to us.
 We handed over the money and never saw him again.
 He told us he was living out of his car.
 We later found out this was a complete lie.
 We are a working family with two young children."